e-Odinson226/poller_recommender_system/logical_survey.md

 ---
 # Important note
 NCF is a general term that encompasses various neural network-based collaborative filtering models, including MLP (Multi-Layer Perceptron) and GMF (Generalized Matrix Factorization).
 NeuMF is a specific variant of NCF that combines GMF and MLP components to improve the modeling of user-item interactions.

+---
+# Various Implementations of Collaborative Filtering
+## 1. Memory based approach:

+Memory-Based Collaborative Filtering approaches can be divided into two main sections: **user-item** filtering and **item-item** filtering.
+A user-item filtering takes a particular user, find users that are similar to that user based on similarity of ratings, and recommend items that those similar users liked.
+In contrast, item-item filtering will take an item, find users who liked that item, and find other items that those users or similar users also liked.
+It takes items and outputs other items as recommendations.

+**Item-Item Collaborative Filtering: “Users who liked this item also liked …”** **User-Item Collaborative Filtering: “Users who are similar to you also liked …”**

+The key difference of memory-based approach from the model-based techniques  is that we are **not learning any parameter** using gradient descent (or any other optimization algorithm).
+The closest user or items are **calculated only by using Cosine similarity or Pearson correlation coefficients**, which are only based on arithmetic operations.
+Edit: As stated in above paragraph, the techniques **where we don’t use parametric machine learning approach are classified as Memory based techniques**.
+Therefore, **non parametric ML approaches** like **KNN** should also come under Memory based approach.

+!!!note **Final words on Memory-based approach**
+    As no training or optimization is involved, it is an easy to use approach.
+But its   when we have **sparse** data which hinders scalability of this approach for most of the real-world problems.
+---